saucelabs/sauce-docs/docs/mobile-apps/automated-testing.md

   * Whether you plan to test on virtual devices (Android Emulator or iOS Simulator) or real devices
   * Whether you wish to use a graphical interface or a programmatic API request For additional information about choosing your best method, see [Application Storage](/mobile-apps/app-storage).

-1. **Configure your tests for Sauce Labs.** Whether you are using Appium, Espresso, or XCUITest to run your mobile automation test scripts, you will need to provide instructions for things like:
+### 3. Configure your tests for Sauce Labs.

+Whether you are using Appium, Espresso, or XCUITest to run your mobile automation test scripts, you will need to provide instructions for things like:
   * The test framework you are using and its version
   * Where your test scripts are located
   * Which tests to run